What are the requirements and alternatives for implementing BIMI with VMC certificates, especially regarding trademark jurisdiction and costs?

-The short answer: you need a VMC if you want the strongest BIMI outcome, especially a verified Gmail checkmark and the broadest certificate-backed logo display.
+The short answer: you need a VMC if you want the strongest BIMI outcome, especially a verified Gmail checkmark and broad certificate-backed logo display.
 You do not need a VMC to publish a BIMI record, and you do not always need one to get some logo display.
-A CMC is now the main paid alternative for Gmail logo display without a registered trademark, and self-asserted BIMI can still work with some mailbox providers that do not require a certificate.
+A CMC is the main paid alternative for Gmail logo display when a registered logo trademark is unavailable, provided the mark qualifies through prior use or another permitted CMC evidence path.
+Self-asserted BIMI can still work with mailbox providers that do not require a certificate.

-I would not start by buying the certificate.
-Start by proving the domain is ready: DMARC must be at enforcement, the logo must be in the right SVG format, and the trademark or common mark evidence must match the logo you want displayed.
-If DMARC monitoring shows failed authentication across real sending sources, BIMI will be blocked no matter how much the certificate costs.
+Do not start by buying the certificate.
+First prove the domain is ready.
+DMARC must be at enforcement, and the logo must use the required SVG format.
+Its trademark or common mark evidence must match the logo you want displayed.
+If DMARC monitoring shows failed authentication across real sending sources, BIMI will be blocked regardless of the certificate cost.

 The direct answer

-For BIMI with a VMC, the requirements are technical, legal, and operational.
-Technically, your organizational domain must use DMARC at p=quarantine or p=reject with pct=100.
-Legally, the logo normally needs to be a registered trademark in an accepted jurisdiction.
+For BIMI with a VMC, the requirements cover the technical setup and legal validation, plus ongoing operations.
+The organizational domain must use DMARC at p=quarantine or p=reject at full enforcement, without sp=none.
+RFC 9989 classifies pct as historic, so omit it from new records.
+Legally, the logo normally needs to be a registered trademark in good standing with a WIPO-listed office.
 Operationally, you need issuer validation, a compliant SVG Tiny PS logo, a hosted PEM certificate file, and a BIMI TXT record.

-- VMC: Best for brands that have an accepted registered logo trademark and want the Gmail verified checkmark.
+- VMC: Best for brands with an accepted registered logo trademark that want the Gmail verified checkmark.

-- CMC: Best when Gmail logo display matters but the logo is not registered as a trademark.
+- CMC: Best when Gmail logo display matters and the mark qualifies through a current CMC evidence path.

 - Self-asserted BIMI: Best when the budget is zero and limited mailbox provider coverage is acceptable.